pf-data-projects/pf_polling_analyser/README.md

 If you want to get your own version of this project off the ground, you'll need to set up a postgres database instance.
 At the time of writing (DEC 2023), this can be done for free on a platform called [ElephantSQ](https://www.elephantsql.com/).

 Follow these steps to create your ElephantSQL instance and connect it to your django project.
-1. Create an account with ElephantSQL
+1. Create an account with ElephantSQL.
+I recommend using GitHub SSO for convenience.
 2. Create an instance on the Tiny Turtle plan (free tier), selecting whichever data center is closest to your users.
 3. After creating your instance, click on it's name in the list of your instances to access the details.
 4. Copy the database URL to your clipboard.